yamisskey-dev/release-manager-actions/README.md

 Open `Install App` tab and install to the repository or whole the user/organization.

-Then set `USE_RELEASE_APP` as `true` [as a repository variable](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository).

-### 4. Create a ruleset to protect the stable branch
+### 4. Create a ruleset to protect the master branch
-To maintain the integrity of the stable branch, it is recommended that it prohibit push by ruleset.
+To maintain the integrity of the master branch, it is recommended that it prohibit push by ruleset.

 |New Branch Ruleset||
 |:--|:--|